Aliases for CDKN2A Gene

 GeneCards Summary for CDKN2A Gene

-CDKN2A (Cyclin-Dependent Kinase Inhibitor 2A) is a Protein Coding gene.
-Diseases associated with CDKN2A include melanoma, cutaneous malignant, 2 and melanoma and neural system tumor syndrome.
-Among its related pathways are Glioma and Pathways in cancer.
-GO annotations related to this gene include protein kinase binding and p53 binding.
+CDKN2A (Cyclin Dependent Kinase Inhibitor 2A) is a Protein Coding gene.
+Diseases associated with CDKN2A include Melanoma-Pancreatic Cancer Syndrome and Melanoma, Cutaneous Malignant 2.
+Among its related pathways are Cellular Senescence (REACTOME) and HIF1Alpha Pathway.
+Gene Ontology (GO) annotations related to this gene include transcription factor binding.
 An important paralog of this gene is CDKN2B.

 Acts as a negative regulator of the proliferation of normal cells by interacting strongly with CDK4 and CDK6.
 This inhibits their ability to interact with cyclins D and to phosphorylate the retinoblastoma protein.